eldarsadykov/AudioRouteChangeMonitor/README.md

 The list can be cleared, imported, and exported as a JSON file.

-You can download the app from the App Store for basic monitoring once it becomes available or build it locally from this repository for more advanced debugging scenarios.
+You can download the [app from the App Store](https://apps.apple.com/at/app/routemonitor/id6741707408?l=en-GB] for basic monitoring or build it locally from this repository for more advanced debugging scenarios.

 ## Purpose